vishalnarkhede/terminal-panel/README.md

 * Usage of the directive is farely simple.
 It can be used in 2 ways:

   * **Binding**:
-     You can bind a scopre variable of your controller to this directive via attribute terminal-panel-msg.
+     You can bind a scopre variable of your controller to this directive via attribute `terminal-panel-msg`.
      As soon as scope variable (msg) changes, it will reflect on terminal panel.
-     If you provide enable-msg-queue="true".
+     If you provide `enable-msg-queue="true"`.
 Then terminal panel will wait for current message being typed, to finish.
-And after that, it will start typing new message (from scope variable which is provided in attribute terminal-panel-msg).
+And after that, it will start typing new message (from scope variable which is provided in attribute `terminal-panel-msg`).
      Example:

     ```html